jeffdgr8/kotbase/docs/query-builder.md

 We can use `%` sign within a `like` expression to do a wildcard match against zero or more characters.
 Using wildcards allows you to have some fuzziness in your search string.

-In [Example 8](#example-8) below, we are looking for documents of `type` "landmark" where the name property matches any string that begins with "eng" followed by zero or more characters, the letter "e", followed by zero or more characters.
+In [Example 10](#example-10) below, we are looking for documents of `type` "landmark" where the name property matches any string that begins with "eng" followed by zero or more characters, the letter "e", followed by zero or more characters.
-Once again, we are using `Function.lower()` to make the search case insensitive.
+Once again, we are using `Function.lower()` to make the search case-insensitive.

 So the query returns "landmark" documents with names such as "Engineers", "engine", "english egg" and "England Eagle".
 Notice that the matches may span word boundaries.

-!!! example "<span id='example-8'>Example 8.
+!!! example "<span id='example-10'>Example 10.
 Wildcard Matches</span>"

     ```kotlin
     val query = QueryBuilder